NikolaDucak/caps-log/README.md

 ## Encrypting Logs

 `Caps-Log` can encrypt your logs using the AES encryption algorithm.
-If no password is provided at startup, the logs will be unreadable.
-If you edit or create new logs for an encrypted repository, the final log will be encrypted.
-To encrypt/decrypt a repository:
+If you open an encrypted log repo, you will be prompted to enter a password.
+In case you enter a wrong password, caps-log will notify you end exit.
+Same if you provide a password for a non encrypted log repository.

 ```
 # Note: Caps-Log will ignore files not matching the log filename format.